abayomipopoola/abayomipopoola/content/blog/search-for-god-particle-with-big-data/index.md

 title: The Search for "God Particle" with Big Data
 date: "2018-12-27T22:40:32.169Z"
 tags: [data, physics]
-spoiler: Making sense of a larger and more complex data sets that traditional data processing software can’t manage, in order to understand observed events.
+description: Making sense of a larger and more complex data sets that traditional data processing software can’t manage, in order to understand observed events.
 ---

 ![regression analysis](./big-data.jpg)